Context

 per feature · 3 rework cycles + ongoing maintenance debt

-• First attempt — wrong API shape, misses service auth contract
+• First attempt — wrong API shape, misses the service auth contract

 • Rework — code review flags 14 issues, full regeneration

-• Third pass — breaks staging, engineer intervenes to ship
+• Third pass — breaks staging, an engineer steps in to ship

 • Ongoing — every future change re-discovers the same gaps, same cost